Welch's: History

 The company was founded in Vineland, New Jersey, in 1869 by teetotal dentist Thomas Bramwell Welch and his son Charles Welch.

 In 1956, the company was sold to the National Grape Cooperative Association, which comprises 1,300 grape growers located in Michigan, New York, Ohio, Pennsylvania, Maryland, Washington and Ontario, Canada.

-In the 1960s, Welch's was a major sponsor of the ABC primetime animated comedy series The Flintstones; its characters were prominently featured in Welch's TV commercials on that show, and on jars of Welch's grape jelly which could be used as a drinking glass after the product had been fully used.
-In the early 1970s, The Archies cartoon characters were on the jars.
+In the 1960s, Welch's was a major sponsor of the ABC primetime animated comedy series The Flintstones.
+The Flintstones characters were prominently featured in Welch's TV commercials on that show, and on jars of Welch's grape jelly which could be used as a drinking glass after the product had been fully used.
+In the early 1970s, the Archies cartoon characters were on the jars.

 Physical plant

 The oldest extant structure associated with the company is Welch Factory Building No. 1, located at Westfield, New York, and listed on the National Register of Historic Places in 1983.
-Their largest manufacturing plant is located 17 miles away in North East, Pennsylvania.
+The company's largest manufacturing plant is located 17 miles away in North East, Pennsylvania.